bit4woo/knife/README.md

    insert payload of [Hackbar](https://github.com/d3vilbug/HackBar) or self-configured to current request

-6. Set Cookie with
+6. Set Cookie
    scenes: when you visit a website with IP address, It may not contains cookie, but you know it should contains same cookie with some site. you can use this function in Proxy.
-It will edit response to set the same cookie.
+It will edit response to set the same cookie to let whole web site use the specified cookie.